Do I need to sign up for Medicare if I’m Still Working?

 Do I need to sign up for Medicare if I work for a large company?

 Whether you should enroll in Part B while you are still working might also depend on how many people work for your employer.
 If your employer has 20 or more employees, you probably don’t need to sign up for Part B right away because your employer’s group health plan will be the primary insurer.
 And then when you retire, you will have a special enrollment period (SEP) of eight months to sign up for Medicare Part B, without a penalty.

 Most workers go ahead and enroll in Medicare Part A, which is free for most people and covers institutional care in hospitals and skilled nursing facilities, as well as certain care given by home health agencies and care provided in hospices.

 But be sure and ask your employer whether your current coverage will change in any way if you enroll in Medicare because you don’t want to lose any valuable benefits (especially drug coverage).

 Ask your employer or their insurance broker what kind of gap coverage it offers as a secondary payer to Medicare.
-If you are in a small plan that limits your choice in providers, or whose costs are high, you can sometimes save money and have greater options by moving to Medicare with a Medigap plan or a Medicare Advantage Plan.
+If you are in a small plan that limits your choice of providers, or whose costs are high, you can sometimes save money and have greater options by moving to Medicare with a Medigap plan or a Medicare Advantage Plan.
 Be sure and include your spouse in the discussions though, as your spouse will likely need to get other coverage if you drop your employer plan.

 Can I have both employer coverage and Part B?